igorv6/Sales-Analysis-Dashboard-Excel/README.md

 Our data is in CSV file format so I used Power Query to import and clean the data.
 After having finishing checking cleaning the data,I load the dataset into the Excel worksheet.
 Since we have another dataset, I repeat the step again.
 To combine and analyze the two tables I used Power Pivot.

-# Step 3: Define Business questions
+# Step 3: Defining Business questions
 Before analyzing them, I need to define what I want to find. below are my  business questions for my analysis:
 1) How much is the amount of sales for each month?
 2) What are the profit for each month?